Kim-Hongcheol/test_doc/docs/source/delto_3f_driver.rst

-Delto 3F ROS2 Driver
+Delto Gripper-3F ROS2 Driver
 ====================

-This package provides a ROS2 driver for the DELTO 3F Gripper, allowing for integration with robotic systems using ROS2.
+This package provides a ROS2 driver for the Delto Gripper-3F, allowing for integration with robotic systems using ROS2.

 Key Features
 ------------
-- Supports DELTO 3F Gripper control via ROS2 topics, services, and actions.
+- Supports Delto Gripper-3F control via ROS2 topics, services, and actions.

 - Includes ROS2 control integration with hardware interface and controllers.